SeresBeata/achievement-6/README.md

 - Use Android emulator (Android Studio) to test how the app looks and behaves in different environments
 - Use Gifted Chat React Native library to create chat UI
 - Use Firestore database in real time via the React Native app
+- Use NetInfo for detecting a Network Connection (determine whether a user is online or not)
+- Use AsyncStorage for client-side data storage

 ### Demo of the App